yashsmehta/named-entity-normalization/README.md

 # Language Models for Named Entity Normalization
 This repository is a set of experiments written in tensorflow + pytorch to explore further in the direction of how scraping internet data and language models can be used for more enhanced and robust named entity normalization.

+## Method
+Let's say we are given a raw list of entities (e.g. Marks and Spencers Ltd, LONDON, etc.) which are not annotated with the entity class (e.g. Physical Goods, Company names, etc.).
+Let's say a new entry is 'Marks and Spencers Ltd' and we dont know that this entity comes under the 'Company names' class.
+The code performs 2 tasks:
+1. Predict the class of the entity
+     1. Get a paragraph describing the word, get a vector representation (768 dim in this case) of this paragraph by passing it through an **language model** (LM) (e.g. BERT)
+     2. Feed this embedding vector to a shallow MLP classifier to make the prediction of what entity class the new entity belongs to.

+2. After predicting the entity class, use a similarity metric with the other entries within that class to determine if the new entry is of a new 'type' or should be stored under a particular entry.
+Let's say 'M&S Limited' is already present in the graph.
+We get the embeddings and prediction for 'Marks and  Spencers Ltd'.
+Now, use a similarity measure (e.g. **cosine similarity**) to see how 'close' is the current embedding and the other embeddings in the 'Company Names' class.
+Have a threshold value, if max similarity is less than that, create a new item, else store this under an existing class.

+In this case, any new entity doesn't need to have a labelled entity class.
+It's also easy to incorporate new entity classes and store them in a hierarchical graph-like structure to keep a more organized track of inventory.
 ## Installation

 Pull this repository from Git via: